-THE THOUGHT OF TEEMING, jostling throngs jockeying for position in endless lines under the baking Fourth of July sun is enough to wilt the will and ears of the most ardent Mouseketeer.
-Why would anyone go to Disneyland on a summer Saturday or during a major holiday period?
-Indeed, if you have never been to Disneyland, and you thought you would just drop in for a few rides and a little look-see on such a day, you might be better off shooting yourself in the foot.
-The Disney folks, however, being Disney folks, feel kind of bad about those interminably long lines and the basically impossible touring conditions on packed days and compensate their patrons with a no-less-than-incredible array of first-rate live entertainment and happenings.
+If it's not your first trip to Disneyland and you must join the holiday-weekend crowds, you may have just as much fun enjoying Disney's fantastic array of shows, parades, and fireworks as you would riding the rides.
+Why would anyone go to Disneyland Park or DCA on a summer Saturday or during a major holiday period?
+Indeed, if you have never been to the parks, and you thought you would just drop in for a few rides and a little look-see on such a day, you might be better off shooting yourself in the foot.
+The Disney folks, however, being Disney folks, feel kind of bad about those interminably long lines and the basically impossible touring conditions on packed days and compensate patrons with a no-less-thanincredible array of first-rate live entertainment and happenings throughout the park.

 Throughout the day, the party goes on with shows, parades, concerts, and pageantry.
 In the evening, there is so much going on that you have to make some tough choices.
-Big-name music groups perform on the River Stage in Frontierland and at the Fantasyland Theatre.
-Other concerts are produced concurrently at the Hyperion Theater in Disney's California Adventure.
-There are always parades, fireworks, and the Disney characters make frequent appearances.
-No question about it, you can go to the Disneyland parks on the Fourth of July (or any other extended-hours, crowded day), unofficial TIP If it's not your first trip to Disneyland and you must go during a crowded holiday weekend, you may have just as much fun enjoying Disney's fantastic array of shows, parades, and fireworks as you would riding the rides.
+Big-name musical groups perform on the River Stage in Frontierland and at the Fantasyland Theatre.
+Other concerts are produced concurrently at the Hyperion Theater at Disney's California Adventure.
+There are always parades and fireworks, and the Disney characters make frequent appearances.
+No question about it, you can go to the Disneyland parks on the Fourth of July (or any other crowded extended-hours day), never get on a ride, and still get your money's worth.